suriyadeepan/suriyadeepan.github.io/unpublished/unfolding-rnn-2.markdown

 ## Recurrence in Tensorflow

 We now know what happens during each time step in a vanilla RNN.
 How do we implement this in tensorflow?
 The length of the input sequence varies for each example.
-The graph defined in tensorflow runs the recurrence operation over each item in the input sequence, one step at a time.
-The graph should be capable of handling variable length sequences.
+A computational graph defined in tensorflow should run the recurrence operation over each item in the input sequence, one step at a time.
+It should be able to handle variable length sequences.
 In other words, it should dynamically unfold the recurrent operation *T* times for each *T* lengths of input sequences.
 This requires a loop in the computational graph.
 Tensorflow provides **scan** operation, precisely for this purpose.
 Let us take a look at [*tf.scan*](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/g3doc/api_docs/python/functions_and_classes/shard9/tf.scan.md).

 {% highlight python %}
 tf.scan(fn, elems, initializer) # scan operation